The Mysterious Mannequin

 The Mysterious Mannequin is the forty-seventh volume in the Nancy Drew Mystery Stories series.
 It was first published in 1970 under the pseudonym Carolyn Keene.
 The actual author was a ghostwriter following a plot outlined by Harriet Stratemeyer Adams, heir to the Stratemeyer Syndicate.

 Plot

 The strange disappearance of Carson Drew's Turkish client and a strange gift of an oriental rug encoded with a message woven in the decorative border start Nancy on a difficult search for a missing mannequin.
 But then, a robber tries to steal the rug from the Drew home.
-Nancy, Bess, George, Ned, Burt, Carson, and Dave travel to Istanbul to search for more clues; but then, Bess disappears during the search after the chums meet a young Turkish woman.
+Nancy, Bess, George, Ned, Burt, Carson, and Dave travel to Istanbul to search for more clues.
+Bess disappears during the search after the chums meet a young Turkish woman.